-The next few years snowballed as the blog covered culture across the North East – writers, artists, photographers – all very popular as the amount of hits show.
-I never thought I would end up talking to actors from Auf Wiedersehen, Pet and producers of The Tube.
+The next few years snowballed as the blog ended up covering culture across the North East – writers, artists, photographers – all very popular as the amount of hits show.
+I never thought I’d end up talking to actors from Auf Wiedersehen, Pet and producers of The Tube.

-Have you got an interview style ?
-I try to make it a relaxed, light conversation, and being genuinely interested in what they have to say.
+For an interview style I try to make it a relaxed, light conversation, and being genuinely interested in what they have to say.
 It seems to work as hundreds of interviews later the blog has hit over quarter million views worldwide.

-Have you any highlights ?
-There is so many but in one Mond Cowie, former guitarist with Angelic Upstarts, remembers being on a USA tour in 1983.
+There is so many highlights and in one interview Mond Cowie, former guitarist with Angelic Upstarts, remembers being on a USA tour in 1983.

 ‘We walked on stage, the lights blazed and Mensi screamed ‘We’re the Upstarts, we’re from England, 1,2,3,4’ – then bang there was a huge power cut’.

-Another highlight was Danny McCormack from The Wildhearts, he told me his parents were only convinced he had a real job when they saw him on telly.
+Another time Danny McCormack from The Wildhearts told me his parents were only convinced he had a real job when they saw him on telly.

 ‘Being in a band with a plank of wood and four wires hanging around your neck doesn’t cut it with your parents.
 After we’d done Top of the Pops my mam and dad stopped asking if I was going to get a proper job’.